top of page

 What do we need to know?

-• Fascia is capable of so much more than we first believed:
+Fascia is involved in so many more functions that than was first believed:

 • Force transmission

-• Fascia can become dehydrated due to excessively repetitive movement, excessive force, or joint immobility.
-Dehydrated (stiff) fascia forms "knots" and creates kinks in our Tensegrity model.
+Fascia can become dehydrated due to excessively repetitive movement, excessive force, or joint immobility.
+Dehydrated (stiff) fascia creates kinks and forms "knots" in our Tensegrity model.
 This is very often the cause of imbalanced movement patterns which lead to chronic pain, injury, pelvic floor dysfunctions, digestive health disruptions, and generalised immobility.
+Conversely, lax or excessively compliant fascia can create joint instability, leading to unwanted movement and poor motion control.

 How do we train fascia?

-• It is essential that we understand fascia's principles, organisation, and properties before incorporating fascia-specific methodologies into training - especially the relationship between load distribution and movement patterns.
+It is essential that we understand fascia's properties and organisation before targeting fascia-specific methods into training - especially for loads and movement or flexibility training, to avoid injury or causing further damage.

-• Fascia can be trained for optimal elasticity and force transmission, though more vigorous activities should be approached carefully, with further understanding gained through specialisation courses.
-Equally, after injury, movement therapists and rehabilitation training should be chosen with care and following appropriate expertise (see our recommended list below).
+Fascia can be trained for optimal elasticity and force transmission, though vigorous activities should be approached carefully, with further understanding gained through specialisation courses.
+Equally, after injury, movement therapists and rehabilitation training should be chosen with care (see our recommended list below).

 Various researchers are finding new "lines" of continuity that connect parts of the body and form patterns within the Tensegrity model of biomechanics.
 Please note that this is not all published, exact science yet - modalities and interpretations are reconstructed through laboratory dissections and new kinetic chains and connections are constantly being found.
 These patterns are incredibly useful for mapping the body in connection to movement, but keeping an open mind when discovering new "connections" is key to avoiding being fixated on a particular kinetic chain pattern.